Bringing together two paradigms of non-equilibrium: Fragile versus robust aging in driven glassy systems

-To implement the driving we bias trajectories of the above two TMs according to their activity~\cite{jack2010large, chetrite2013nonequilibrium, jack2020ergodicity} $\mathcal{A}$, defined as the total number of jumps between traps along a trajectory of duration $t$; we write $\bar{a}=\mathcal{A}/t$ for the time-averaged activity.
+To implement the driving we bias trajectories of the above two TMs according to their activity~\cite{merolle2005space, jack2006space, garrahan2007dynamical, hedges2009dynamic, jack2010large, chetrite2013nonequilibrium, jack2020ergodicity} $\mathcal{A}$, defined as the total number of jumps between traps along a trajectory of duration $t$ { (and distinct from the notion of activity in active matter, where the term normally refers to the strength of motility) }.
+We write $\bar{a}=\mathcal{A}/t$ for the time-averaged activity.
 Introducing a conjugate bias field $s$, the driven trajectory ensemble is then defined by reweighting each trajectory with ${\rm{e}}^{-s\mathcal{A}}={\rm{e}}^{-st\bar{a}}$, with positive $s$ favouring smaller $\mathcal{A}$.
 The appropriate normalization constant is the dynamical partition function $ Z(s,t) = \langle {\rm{e}}^{-s t \bar{a}} \rangle_0 $, the average being over the trajectory distribution of the undriven dyamics ($s = 0$).
 Associated with this is a {\em dynamical free energy}

 that can alternatively be seen as the scaled cumulant generating function of $\bar{a}$.
 By direct analogy with equilibrium thermodynamics, derivatives w.r.t.\ the field $s$ give averages over the biased ensemble: